jaganpofficial/Date-formatter/README.md

-# Learn the Date Object by Building a Date Formatter
+#  Date Object by Building a Date Formatter

 This project focuses on utilizing the JavaScript Date object to build a simple Date Formatter web application.